 ½ cup white wine vinegar (or apple cider vinegar)

-Flavoring – handful of fresh mint or 1 cup of crushed fruit
+Flavoring – a handful of fresh mint or 1 cup of crushed fruit

 · Combine sugar and water in a saucepan.